ericmoritz/blog/content/building-with-hydra.md

 Here we inspect the currently loaded root resource for available resources and links based on the vocabulary of the service.

+We attempt to locate a `User` resource either by seeing if the root resource is a `User` resource or if there is a `user` link on the root resource.
+Then we map that `User` resource to a `UserMenu` component.

 ```javascript
 render() {